vespCV/VespaVelutina-Impact/README.md

 ## Project Overview

 Nearly a quarter century has passed since _Vespa velutina_ arrived by accident in Europe.
 And this Asian hornet (_Vespa velutina_) with its yellow legs is using her wings to spread over a large part of Europe.
 Adult workers need protein-rich prey to feed the developing larvae in their nests, which they obtain primarily from insects.
 They don't make it difficult for themselves—in Europe domesticated bees (_Apis mellifera_) are widely available and easy to catch.
-So, let's find out what is published about the contribution of the **yellow-legged hornet** (_Vespa velutina_) to the decline of Western **honeybee** populations.
+So, let's find out what is published about the potential impact of the yellow-legged hornet (_Vespa velutina_) on Western honeybee (_Apis mellifera_) populations.

 **Population:** _Apis mellifera_ colonies in Europe